twilio/voice-quickstart-android/README.md

     $ twilio login

 Once successfully logged in, an API Key, a secret get created and stored in your keychain as the twilio-cli password in `SKxxxx|secret` format.
-Please make a note of these valuesto use them in `Server/.env` file.
+Please make a note of these values to use them in the `Server/.env` file.

 <img width="423px" src="https://raw.githubusercontent.com/twilio/voice-quickstart-android/master/images/quickstart/twilio_cli_key_chain_access.png">

 This app requires the [Serverless plug-in](https://github.com/twilio-labs/plugin-serverless).
 Install the CLI plugin with: